lsst-dm/dmtn-156/index.rst

 There exists an alternative open source implementation of Cassandra database - `Scylla`_.
 Scylla is implemented in C++ though for compatibility some pieces (e.g. JMX) run inside separate JVM instance.
-CLient side "native" protocol is 100% compatible with Cassandra so that existing client code in ``ap_proto`` can run seamlessly with Scylla.
+Client side "native" protocol is 100% compatible with Cassandra so that existing client code in ``ap_proto`` can run seamlessly with Scylla.